-Within the .csv file, the applicant will indicate the BSLs proposed to be served.
-The .csv will include the opportunity for the applicant to indicate unique costs per BSL, as well as a justification for costs (e.g., long drops).
-Within the .csv the applicant will be able to identify those BSL IDs that they do not anticipate being able to serve within a project area, as well as providing a justification for each

-(i.e., no electrical infrastructure to BSL, extremely high cost, physical barrier, etc.).
+The applicant will revise the supplied .csv files to indicate those BSLs proposed to be served.
+The .csv will offer the opportunity for the applicant to indicate unique costs per BSL, as well as a justification for costs (e.g., long drops).
+Within the .csv the applicant will be able to identify those BSL IDs that they do not anticipate being able to serve within a project area, as well as providing a justification for each (i.e., no electrical infrastructure to BSL, extremely high cost, physical barrier, etc.).
 While the applicant may exclude up to 5% of BSLs within a proposed project area, cost per BSL is required to be provided for those BSLs to be excluded from the project where high cost is cited at the primary justification.
 PBDA will evaluate the required .csv files to ensure compliance with grant guidelines, completeness, and to ensure that no additions to .csv files are made.